Albertus W. Catlin: World War I

 Major General Omar Bundy (left), commanding the 2nd Division, and Colonel Albertus W. Catlin, a recipient of the Medal of Honor, commanding the 6th Marine Regiment, at the front near Sommedieue, France, April 30, 1918.

 In December 1914, Catlin commanded the Naval Prison at Portsmouth Navy Yard, Maine, while also having temporary duty at the Army Service Schools at Fort Leavenworth, Kansas.
 While at Portsmouth Navy Yard, he was promoted to lieutenant colonel in October 1915, which was followed with a promotion to colonel in February 1917.

-Catlin graduated from the Army War College one month after the American entry into World War I. Subsequently, he was placed in charge of the Marine overseas training camp at Quantico, Virginia.
+Catlin graduated from the Army War College in May, one month after the American entry into World War I. Subsequently, he was placed in charge of the Marine overseas training camp at Quantico, Virginia.

 In October 1917, Catlin was sent to France as commanding officer of the 6th Marine Regiment.
-The 6th Marines, together with the 5th Marine Regiment under Hiram I. Bearss, formed the 4th Marine Brigade, commanded by Charles A. Doyen, which itself formed part of the 2nd Division, a United States Army formation, commanded by Omar Bundy.
-From June 1–6, 1918, the 6th Regiment saw action in the front lines from Paris-Metz Road through Lucy-le-Bocage to Hill 142.
-On June 6, 1918, with his regiment attacking Bois de Belleau, he was wounded in the chest by a sniper and evacuated to a hospital the next day.
+The 6th Marines, together with the 5th Marine Regiment under Hiram I. Bearss, formed the 4th Marine Brigade, commanded by Charles A. Doyen, which itself formed part of the United States Army's 2nd Division of the American Expeditionary Forces.

+From June 1–6, 1918, the 6th Marines saw action in the front lines from Paris-Metz Road through Lucy-le-Bocage to Hill 142.
+On June 6, with his regiment attacking Bois de Belleau, he was wounded in the chest by a sniper and evacuated to a hospital the next day.
 It was the first time he had been wounded in 28 years of active service.
 Harry Lee took over command of the 6th Marines in Catlin's place.